New worlds await…

 Joshua Smyser

-Josh is an author, teacher, and editor living in Colorado with his partner, two cats, and a dog.
+Josh is an author, teacher, and an award-nominated editor.
 In 2024, he earned an MA in Publishing from WCU.
-He enjoys reading and writing fantasy, but dabbles in many other genres.
+He holds two editing certifications from the Editorial Freelancers Association.
+He enjoys reading and writing fantasy but dabbles in many other genres.

-For submissions, he is specifically looking for novella and novel length projects within the following:
+For submissions, he will give priority attention to novella and novel length projects within the following categories:

 ● Character-driven fantasy that is NOT European based.
 Diverse worldbuilding and mythology or mixed concepts and subgenres are welcome.
 And the found family trope is always a plus.

-● Delightfully charming cozy fantasy, low-stakes fantasy, solarpunk, or anything like Delicious in Dungeon.
+● Delightfully charming cozy fantasy, low-stakes fantasy, or solarpunk.

 ● Retellings of mythology.
 Extra points if it has an LGBTQ+ perspective.